-Call: Call means that you bet the same amount as everyone before you.
+- Call: Bet the same amount as everyone before you.

-Raise: Raise means that you bet whatever the current rate is and add some more, forcing everyone to put more money into the pot or fold.
+- Raise: Bet whatever the current rate is and add some more, forcing everyone to put more money into the pot or fold.

-A tip: Raising serves two purposes--because it shows that you think you have a very good hand, it can force people to fold out of fear (this is where bluffing comes in), and it can drive up the pot amount so that you win more NPs (this is what you want to happen when you know your hand is not likely to lose).
+- Because it shows that you think you have a very good hand, it can force people to fold out of fear (this is where bluffing comes in).

 After the first round of betting concludes, players are given the chance to discard up to four of their cards and receive new ones in exchange.
-This is the heart of the game, for players bet in the first round based on the hand they could have after discarding, as well as the hand they are guaranteed given the original cards dealt.
+This is the heart of the game, as players bet in the first round based not only on the cards they were originally dealt, but also on the cards they could have after discarding.
 Basically, the point is that you want to get a better hand.

-When it is your turn to discard, simply click on a card to discard it.
-You'll see the text 'Discard' underneath it.
-When you're finished selecting, click the 'DISCARD' button to receive your new cards.
+When it is your turn to discard, simply click on a card to mark it for discard.
+You'll see the text "Discard" underneath it.
+When you're finished selecting, click the "DISCARD" button to receive your new cards.

-Your new cards will show up and discarding will continue while you ponder your new hand and how to bet on it.
+Your new cards will show up and discarding will continue while you ponder your new cards and how to bet on it.
 If you have a really fantastic hand to begin with, you don't actually have to discard any cards.
-So, if you have something like a Straight or a Flush from the get-go it might not be a good idea to discard anything at all.
-If this is the case, simply click 'DISCARD' and affirm that you do indeed think your hand is fantastic.
+So, if you have something like a Straight or a Flush from the get-go it might not be a good idea to discard anything.
+If this is the case, simply click "DISCARD" without marking any cards and affirm that you do indeed think your hand is fantastic.

-After the second round of betting, the player with the best hand wins the pot (which contains everyone's antes and bets from that round).
+After the second round of betting, the player with the best hand wins the pot.
 Keep in mind that if you folded a better hand than any of the other players had, you won't win because folding constitutes forfeiting.
 When that happens, you'll know better for next time how to judge your hand and whether or not the other players are bluffing.

-Here's a list of the players you'll face during the tournament in the order they appear.
-In each round, you'll face four of them, and you'll have to earn a larger amount of NP than every one of them to move on to the next round.
-In the final round, you'll face a second edition of Nigel of Meridar, rather than a different character.
+Here's a list of the players you'll face during the tournaments in the order they appear.
+In each tournament, you'll face four of them.
+In the final tournament, you'll face a second edition of Nigel of Meridar, rather than a different character.

 |Nigel of Meridar|

-You want to watch for both happy faces and sad faces during the two occasions for face-reading, but we'll deal particularly with the happy faces, as those give away a lot more information.
+You want to watch for both happy faces and sad faces during the two occasions, but we'll deal particularly with the happy faces, as those give away more useful information.

-At occasion 1, a happy face means the player has a good hand (i.e., not a High Card hand, and often at least a Two Pair).
-Watch these players--if they do not bet in the first round, they are likely bluffing.
+After the starting cards are dealt, a happy face means the player has a good hand (at least a Two Pair).
+Watch these players—if they do not bet in the first round, they are bluffing.
 The only exception is that a player who bets first or second might, if they have a very good hand (at least a Three of a Kind), wait and hope someone else bets first so they can raise the bet.
-Note also that no computer player will fold on a 10 NP bet in the first round of betting, no matter how bad their hand.
+Note that no computer player will fold on a 10 NP bet in the first round of betting, no matter how bad their hand.

 No he can't read my pokerface!

 Remember how you were watching the number of exchanged cards?
-When you watch the faces of the players in occasion 2, you'll see whether they were successful in acquiring a good hand (usually at least a high Pair).
+When you watch the faces of the players discarding is finished, you'll see whether they were successful in acquiring a good hand (usually at least a high Pair).
 If they had a Pair, they're looking for a Two Pair or Three of a Kind.
 If they had a Two Pair, they're looking for a Full House, and so on.

 The ones you really want to watch are the ones who had a normal expression at occasion 1, exchanged only one card, and smiled at occasion 2.
 These are the ones who have really good hands like a Flush or Straight.

-Once again, if a player smiles but does not bet, they're probably faking; on the other hand, if they bet (especially if they're one of the first to bet) and didn't smile, they're probably faking.
+Once again, if a player smiles but does not bet, they're probably faking; similarly, if they bet (especially if they're one of the first to bet) and didn't smile, they're probably faking.
 Another thing to note about betting in the second round is that most players will not bet even if they have a high Pair unless they are fourth or fifth to bet.

 Much of the information on the players habits is courtesy of this NT article by aquariss.
 Many thanks to the author!